garrandall/popular-music-data/tracks/swear-sheena-easton.md

   start_date: '1985-04-27'
 ---

-I wont bother asking what you've done
+I won't bother asking what you've done
 Though the rumors all point to something going on
 See the past is the past, I'm not gonna dwell
 But I better never catch you with someone else